johnnygreeney/CardanoForTheMasses/Chapter-9-Voltaire.md

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/fig912.png "figure 9.12")
 <br>**Figure 9.12:** Screenshot from 1694ballot.cardano.org/vote

 The poll was non-binding and part of a broader iterative process to garner community participation and feedback.
 As usual, the community’s response was emphatic.
 Many felt it would not be a fair reflection of community sentiment as most people hold their ada on hardware wallets.
 Others questioned why existing community tooling was not used.
-There was some confusion over the abruptness of this poll suddenly appearing on their timeline, although it had been muted as far back as the NFTxLV in September and featured on the Intersect Roadmap.
+There was some confusion over the abruptness of this poll suddenly appearing on their timeline, although it had been muted as far back as the NFTxLV in September and featured on the Intersect Roadmap.[^118]

-Undeterred, the community found a workaround. *Summon Platform and DripDropz* collaborated to offer an alternative CIP 1694 temperature check.
-The poll itself remained unchanged but people could now vote with hardware wallets and also review live results.
+Undeterred, the community found a workaround. *Summon Platform and DripDropz* collaborated to offer an alternative CIP 1694 temperature check.[^119] The poll itself remained unchanged but people could now vote with hardware wallets and also review live results.
 The drama from the initial ‘Twitter storm’ was short lived and the ballot(s) only served to demonstrate decentralized governance in practice.

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/fig913.png "figure 9.13")
 <br>**Figure 9.13:** Temperature check results

-Nicolas Cerny followed up with some forensic analysis.
-He noted some of the possible reasons for the low turnout may have been the nature of the poll being non-binding, the relatively short notice of two weeks for the Cardano Ballot event, and many ada holders are just not interested in participating in the governance process.
+Nicolas Cerny followed up with some forensic analysis.[^119] He noted some of the possible reasons for the low turnout may have been the nature of the poll being non-binding, the relatively short notice of two weeks for the Cardano Ballot event, and many ada holders are just not interested in participating in the governance process.
 It will hopefully serve as a learning experience and the subsequent open-sourcing of the Cardano Ballot code means anyone can now initiate their own poll, encouraging more engagement and participation in future.

 ## Intersect